drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	arrays which contain information about uninserted points _ptsUninsterted_ are used throughout in order to not waste resources in the form of threads which would obtain instructions to do nothing.
 The _ptsUninsterted_ array is sorted in order to launch the minimum number of threads needed.
-A few other kerels are used for book keeping purposes which *arent?* explained.

-	Once the preperation step is completed, which makes up the majority of the compute for point insertion procedure (@timeDistrib_plt) we can now actually insert the points which have been pickout out.
-The logic in the parallel point insertion step is as follows.
-The logic is mostly consistent as in
-	@s_pointinsertion_img but needs to be adapted in order for it to be parallelized.
-For the creation and rewriting involved in making the 3 new traingles stays the same except for the updating of the neighbouring triangles before insertion.
-If a neighbouring triangle will not perform a point insertion

-//
-//	This parallelized version of the Incremental Point Instertion alogorithm @ripiflip_alg, as showcased
-//	in @ppi_alg, is written in CUDA.
-//
-//	*Layout*
-//
-//	The majoriy of the code is wrapped in a _Delaunay_ class for the ease of readability and
-//	maintainability.
-The constructor once again performs the computaion however this time on any available GPU.
-//	This OOP approach was chosen because of the
-//
-//	*Insertion*
-//
-//	The parallel point insertion proceduce is implemented as two distinct operations.
-The _PrepForInsert_ method
-//	performs key steps to prepare the triangulation for the parallel insertion of new points.
-This method
-//
+A few other kerels are used for book keeping purposes which constist of resetting certain values, for example the smallest distance bewteen two points in each triangle is set to the maximumvalue as there are atomic min opertaions performed for which this is neccesary in the next iteration of point insertion.
+We also keep an array which holds the indexes of triangles triangles which how hold points to be inserted which again prevents unneccesary thread lauches.

 	#figure(
 		kind: "algorithm",
 		supplement: [Algorithm],

 		pseudocode-list(booktabs: true, numbered-title: [prepForInsert])[
-			//+ resetInsertPtInTris
-			+ updatePtsUninsterted
-			+ gpuSort ptsUninserted_d;

-			+ setInsertPtsDistance
-			+ setInsertPts

-			+ prepTriWithInsert
-			+ gpuSort triWithInsert_d nTriMax_d;

-			//+ resetBiggestDistInTris
-		]
+			+ Reset index of the point to insert in each triangle

+			+ Set counter for number of points uninserted to be 0

+			+ Writes uninserted point index to ptsUninserted
+			+ Caclualtes and writes the smallest distance to circumcenter of triangle
+			+ Finds and writes the index of point with smallelst distance to circumcenter of triangle

+			+ Resets counter of the number of poinnts to insert
+			+ Counts the number of triangles which are marked for insertion

+			+ Sorts the array triWithInsert for efficient thread launches

+			+ Resets the value of the distance of point to circumcenter in each triangle ]
 	) <pfinsert_alg>

+	Once the preperation step is completed, which makes up the majority of the compute for point insertion procedure @timeDistrib_plt we can now actually insert the points which have been pickout out.
+The logic is mostly consistent as in @s_pointinsertion_img but needs to be adapted in order for it to be parallelized.

+	For the creation and rewriting involved in making the 3 new traingles stays the same except two things.
+First of which the locations in which the new triangles are written in need cannot be simply written to the next unwritten location in the list of triangle structs.
+A simple map can be created once we know how manya triangles will need to split.
+We use the index of each thread to identify where we will place each newly created two triangles as we still overwrite the existing triangle with one of the new triangles that it is split into.
+We can use the following expression to know where to start writing the two new triangles $"nTri" + 2*"idx"$ where $"nTri"$ represents the current number of triangles in the triangulation and $"idx"$ the index of the thread.

+	Secondly, the updating of the neighbouring triangles also need some extra care.
+The splitting or point insertion step is written as two CUDA kernels.
+One which writes the internal structure of the 3 new triangles and another kernel takes care of updating the relevant neighbours of the 3 new triangles.
+It is necessary to split up this procedure since if it was not split up the external neighbouring triangles could be overwritten while they are being created.
+The algorithm relies on the neighbouring triangles already exsiting to find the relevant neighbour to update which is done so by traversing the the split triangles counter clockwise in order to the relevant neighbouring triangle *MAKE FIGURE FOR THIS*.
+It is also important to note that the $"nTri"$ variable, should only be updated after the parallel point insertion procedure is complete as the updating it during this process have consequences on the locations of the newly created triangles storage location.

 	#figure(
 		kind: "algorithm",
 		supplement: [Algorithm],

 		pseudocode-list(booktabs: true, numbered-title: [insert])[
-			+ insertKernel
+			+ Insert point in marked triangles
-			+ updateNbrsAfterIsertKernel
+			+ Update neighbours

-			+ update num tri
-			+ update num pts inserted
+			+ Update number of triangles and number of points inserted
+			+ Reset triWithInsert for next iteraiton

 		]
 	) <par_insert_alg>
-//
-//
-//
-//	and following it the _insert_ method

 === Flipping

-	As briefly mentiond earlier, flippig can be performed in a highly parallel manner however some care needs to be taken.
-The logic within the flippig operation is split up into three main steps.
-The first one is the reading of triangles to be flipping in the corresponding configuraion into a _Quad_ data structure which here is mainly created for the purpose of an easier implementation.
-This _Quad_ strut will aid us in constructing flipped cofiguartion.
-The the two new triagles are the written by one kernel and appropriate neighbours are then updated in a separate kerel.

 	#subpar.grid(
 		figure(image("images/pflip0.png"), caption: [